 Tea, like lots of other drinks, typically has in its best quality before the date and not an expiration date or utilize by date.
 Expired tea is not right in taste.
 After some time, it is due to the fact that it loses its taste and aroma or may go entirely stale.

-Here we will discuss in detail whether you can use expired tea or not!
+Here we will discuss in detail whether you can drink tea that already expire or not!

 Does tea expire?